PyCOMPLETE/pypkgexample/README.md

 }
 ```

-The interface to python is defined by a cython source file where the C functions can be directly called
+The interface to python is defined by a cython source file, form which the C functions can be directly called:
 ```cython
 # pypkgexample/pypkgexample/mymodule_c_with_cython/hellocython.pyx